 So making the conversion from bookshelf to dresser was relatively easy.
 A few canvas boxes, blue & pink ribbon and a quick trip to the local hardware store for a few samples...

 Any guess as to what the pre-Chalk Board Labels are?
 That's right!
 Formica samples!
 I originally saw this idea from the brilliant Barb over at Second Chance to Dream and Pin'd it right away.
 Since the Formica samples are free, and I already had Rust-Oleum Chalkboard Spray,making these labels was {almost} FREE.
 You could also make your own Chalk Board paint so the labels would match your decor.
 Learn how to easily turn any color paint into Chalk Board paint here.
-Ok so here is the quick & easy process.
-Lay out your samples to be painted.
-I chose darker samples just because I was going to be painting them black.
-But the paint does cover very well so any sample color will do!

 Next, spray!
 Or paint with a sponge brush if you have Chalk Board paint by the can or have mixed your own.
 I gave mine a few quick coats and let them dry ~ only about 15 minutes!